laksh-krishna-sharma/Spam-Detection-Text-Classification-/README.md

 ### 3. Model Training

-- **Logistic Regression:** Train a Logistic Regression model using the preprocessed text data.
-Understand the principles of logistic regression to better implement and tune the model.
+- **Multinomial Naïve Bayes:** Train a Multinomial Naïve Bayes model using the preprocessed text data.
+Understand the principles of MultinomialNB to better implement and tune the model.

 ### 4. Model Evaluation

 - **Accuracy:** Print the accuracy of the trained model.